AnomalyMatch: Discovering Rare Objects of Interest with Semi-supervised and Active Learning: Methods

-We base our training methodology on \texttt{FixMatch}~\citep{sohn2020fixmatch}, initially proposed for multi-class semi-supervised learning. \texttt{FixMatch} generates pseudo-labels from weakly and strongly augmented unlabelled data and then trains the model to predict consistently on both.
 Variants of \texttt{FixMatch} have been successfully applied to specific domains, such as remote sensing imagery~\citep{Gomez2021MSMatch}, semantic segmentation~\citep{marti2022dense, yang2022unimatch}, and graph classification~\citep{GraphixMatch2024}.
 These adaptations highlight \texttt{FixMatch}’s flexibility in handling various data types and prediction tasks.
 The success of \texttt{FixMatch} and related approaches across diverse settings motivates their adaptation to anomaly detection tasks characterised by severe label scarcity and class imbalance.

 We adapt \texttt{FixMatch} to treat the problem of anomaly detection as a binary classification: "normal" (regular data) vs. "anomaly" (rare, interesting data) with heavy class imbalance.
 We use a labelled set $\mathcal{D}_L = \{(x_i, y_i)\}$ and an unlabelled set $\mathcal{D}_U = \{u_j\}$, typically with $|\mathcal{D}_U| \gg |\mathcal{D}_L|$ and severe imbalance in favour of normal examples.
 A practical difference to applying \texttt{FixMatch} in our scenario is that additional labels for normal data are easier to obtain, whereas the anomaly labelled dataset is small and difficult to expand due to their rarity.
 To handle this severe imbalance, we include oversampling using a weighted random sampler with occurrence-based sampling probabilities of anomalies / normal samples during training.